-For example, some would say 9.5, others would say 10 for the same size.
+For example, some would say 9.5, and others would say 10 for the same size.
 However, what I did notice was that the EU sizes did appear to be consistent.
-I can’t guarantee this will always be the case but it’s best to find insoles that match your shoe size and use both UK and EU sizes to find the right fit.
+I can't guarantee this will always be the case but it's best to find insoles that match your shoe size and use both UK and EU sizes to find the right fit.

 You may also be concerned that the hiking insoles are very thick and thicker than what you already have.

 Well look at your boots and you should see that they are lot a deeper than shoes, and should accommodate that extra depth.